What You Need for PC Gaming: The Basics

 You do have the option to plug into an external monitor for a bigger display, you can use an external speaker system for better sound and you can use a gaming keyboard and mouse, but you don’t have to.
 In fact, many gaming laptops are now equipped with gaming-optimized keyboards.

-There are some downsides to a gaming laptop compared to a desktop PC.
+There are some downsides to laptops for gaming compared to a desktop PC.
 The price point can be higher (miniaturization doesn’t come cheap), desktop PCs have a performance edge (desktop CPUs and video cards are more powerful than their mobile equivalents), the computer’s display is almost always going to be larger and higher resolution (unless you plug your laptop into an external display) and a desktop PC is easy to open up and upgrade.
 You can upgrade a gaming laptop to a certain degree, but in most cases that’s limited to the RAM and hard drive.

 Blurring the Lines Between Desktop Gaming PCs and Gaming Laptops